 - Budget (Itemized and Total Overall): On a separate page list and justify each budget item in order of priority, including the total amount needed to complete the project.

-- These funds are to support the student in their project and are NOT to be used as programming or course costs.
+- Funds are NOT to be used as programming or course costs.

 - Conference travel, registration, poster printing etc. are NOT acceptable expenses.

 - Types of expenses to which the funds may be applied include travel to libraries, museums, archives, and research sites; living expenses that would enable the student to participate in the project (outside of academic term time), research equipment, and supplies.